-To be eligible to return to MHU for a second semester, a new freshman must earn greater than a 0.00 GPA on his/her first term of enrollment.
+To be eligible to return to MHU for a second semester, a new first-year student must earn greater than a 0.00 GPA on his/her first term of enrollment.
 Earning a 0.00 GPA will place the student on academic suspension.
 The student will have the opportunity to appeal the suspension.